ZC502/ai_flight_integrity_observer/demos/compute_pressure/README.md

 That is the signal an autonomy manager should use before deciding whether to pause loop closure, reduce perception resolution, skip frames, or protect the control publisher.

-This is the fastest way to produce an “aha” moment for ROS/PX4 developers.

 ## Prerequisites

 - ROS 2 Humble or Jazzy